 You would simply scan your card or show it to the bus driver when buying your ticket and you will be able to get a third off of the adult fare.

 Please Note: As of 28th March 2019, we are currently aware of an issue to do with contactless payments using a debit or credit card on buses in conjunction with the travel discount.
-If you're using your Young Scot card to receive discounted travel on a bus, you will not be able to pay by contactless payment, except on Stagecoach services.
+If you're using your Young Scot card to receive discounted travel on a bus, you will not be able to pay by contactless payment.
 It's advised that you carry cash with you if using local or national bus services in order to continue receiving the discounted fare.
 Transport Scotland are working to resolve this technical issue with the suppliers and apologise for any inconvenience caused in the meantime.

 Travel discounts are not valid on premium fare buses, City Sightseeing buses, or bus travel within England.